esa/pagmo2/doc/sphinx/docs/python/tutorials/cec2013_comp.rst

     <BLANKLINE>

-Let us assume we want to assess the performance of (say) the optimization algorithm :class:`~pygmo.core.cmaes` (which imlements as user-defined algorithm the Covariance Matrix Adaptation Evolutionary Strategy) on the whole :class:`~pygmo.core.cec2013` problem suite at dimension D=2.
+Let us assume we want to assess the performance of (say) the optimization algorithm :class:`~pygmo.core.cmaes` (which implements as user-defined algorithm the Covariance Matrix Adaptation Evolutionary Strategy) on the whole :class:`~pygmo.core.cec2013` problem suite at dimension D=2.
 Since the competition rules allowed D * 10000 function evaluation, we choose a population of 50 and 400 generations: